ximanji/ximanji/README.md

 * 📍  I'm based in Bochum, Germany
 * 📚  Studying at the Hochschule Bochum
-* 🪆  A mix of gamer, weightlifter and coder
+* 🪆  A mixture of gamer, weightlifter and coder
 * 🌠  Planning to upload some cool projects in the near future!
 Stay tuned!
 * ⚡  I'm Hulk, and when I play hide and seek, I'm always the easiest to find 😔